If you’re looking for coding for kids’ classes, games, toys, and apps to help children learn to code, you’ll find everything you need here.

 But first, let’s define terms.

 Coding is learning a foreign language — a machine foreign language.
 Just like any language, the ability to read and write it is a literacy of its own.
 The biggest benefit of learning to code is that kids develop their abilities to think logically.
 LOGIC!
 That transfers to many other areas of learning, right?

 Programming is, according to a Guardian article, “the process and concepts of logic which – when implemented via code – bring digital services to life.”

-40+ Coding Classes, Websites, Games, and Apps for Kids
+Coding for Kids: Classes, Websites, Games, and Apps

-Whether or not your child is a preschooler or a high school student, there are plenty of options for introducing and developing your child’s coding knowledge.
+Whether or not your child is a preschooler or a high school student, there are plenty of coding class, games, toys, and app options to introduce and develop your child’s coding knowledge.

-Most of the coding games and coding apps aren’t really actual coding, but an introduction to the logical thinking involved in coding.
-However, the websites and classes are actual coding, even if it’s visual coding.
+Most of the coding games and coding apps aren’t actually coding but an introduction to the logical thinking involved in coding.
+However, the websites and classes teach actual coding skills, even if it’s visual or block coding.

 Ready to see all the options?

 Kids in grades 3 – 8 can take video game design and computer programming.